Diversity Immigrant Visa: Requirements

 To enter the lottery, applicants must be chargeable to an eligible country.
 The country of chargeability is the applicant's country of birth, with two exceptions: the applicant may claim the spouse's country of birth instead if desired, or a parent's country of birth if neither parent was born in the applicant's country of birth and neither parent legally resided there when the applicant was born.
 The applicant's country of residence or nationality is irrelevant to the lottery.
 In addition, applicants must have completed at least a high school education or at least two years of work experience in an occupation which requires at least two other years of training or experience.

 Applicants enter the lottery by completing a form on the Department of State website.
 The form asks for the applicant's name, gender, date and place of birth, country of chargeability, digital photograph, mailing address, country of residence, telephone number, email address, education level, and marital status; as well as the name, gender, date and place of birth, and digital photograph of the applicant's spouse and unmarried children under age 21 who are not U.S. citizens or U.S. permanent residents.
 In 2025, the Department of State added a fee of US$1 to enter the lottery.

 Applicants selected in the lottery must also pay a fee to continue the process.
 To qualify for the immigrant visa, they must also satisfy general requirements applicable to all immigrants, mainly related to health, criminal background and means of support.

 Ineligible countries

 Those chargeable to a country that was the origin of more than 50,000 immigrants to the United States via family and employment categories in the previous five years are not eligible to receive a diversity visa.
 For DV-2026 (the most recent lottery, with entry period in 2024), those chargeable to the following countries were ineligible: Bangladesh, Brazil, Canada, China (mainland and Hong Kong), Colombia, Cuba, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, Venezuela, and Vietnam.

 The limit of 50,000 immigrants refers only to people who immigrated via family and employment categories, and does not include other categories such as refugees, asylum seekers, or previous diversity immigrants.
-For this reason, Afghanistan, Guatemala and Ukraine were not on the ineligible list as of 2024, despite being the origin of over 50,000 total immigrants in the previous five years.
+For this reason, Afghanistan, Ecuador, Guatemala and Nepal were not on the ineligible list as of 2025, despite being the origin of over 50,000 total immigrants in the previous five years.